Clinical Dietitian II (1.0 FTE, Days)

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

-Knowledge of the Nutrition Care Process as it relates to the needs of children and acutely ill patients/clients and ability to apply all steps of the process.
+Knowledge of the Nutrition Care Process and ability to apply all steps of the process.

-Comprehensive knowledge and application of nutrition services and medical nutrition therapy in pediatric patients, especially in specialty area within pediatrics.
+Comprehensive knowledge and application of nutrition services and medical nutrition therapy.

 General knowledge of electronic medical record, nutrient analysis, word processing, and spreadsheet software.

 Ability to communicate effectively in written, verbal, and electronic form to patients, public, hospital/clinic and medical staff, and physicians.